-Downtown Fond du Lac Development Concepts
+Downtown Development Concepts

-See the Downtown Fond du Lac Development Concepts map on page 9.
+See the Downtown Development Concepts map on page 11.

 Concept #1 - North Entrance to the Downtown

 The purpose of this concept is to visually identify an entrance to Downtown Fond du Lac, reduce through traffic on Main Street in the downtown, and allow for vehicle and pedestrian traffic to have equal importance.
 One alternative approach to achieving this purpose is to make Main Street a one lane street in each direction with parking lanes and a landscaped median beginning mid-block between Johnson Street and Rees Street and continuing south to Merrill Avenue.